email v SMS in marketing.

 In conclusion, choose your vehicle depending on what you want to achieve.
 I always recommend in any marketing plan that you analyse the financial impact v Cost.
 Did it get me business, how much and at what cost.

-Remember to include set up and wages cost as time is money.
+Remember to include set up and wages cost as time is money because this reflects true value.

 Send 1000 SMS at say $200 and get a 15 % response rate V 1000 emails at almost zero cost for a 1% return.